csalvador58/mlx_speech_to_text/README.md

 ### Using the Shell Script

 Make script executable. *(Current script runs the clipboard mode, adjust for your needs)*:
-- Example uses:
-    - I run the script instance for the speech to clipboard feature.
-I use Apple shortcuts with bind keys to send the `Enter` command to enable listening.
-    - I run another app instance to Voice LLM Chat.

-    *Tip: Using the "--optimize" often times worked better with most models.
-Larger models don't really need it.*

 ```bash
 chmod +x speech_to_text.sh